melanieclarke/asdf/docs/asdf/developer_overview.rst

 Outline of how an ASDF file is opened and read into the corresponding Python object.
 ------------------------------------------------------------------------------------

+..
+   This section and the next look a little incomplete and a little too informal in style and organization - they could use some proofreading and cleaning up if there is content here that is still useful.
+I noted a couple examples below, but there are more.

 The starting point can be found in ``asdf.py`` essentially through the following chain (many calls and steps left out to keep it simpler to follow)